-Can hearts repair themselves via their own stem cells and do hearts have meaningful populations of stem cells?
+Can a heart repair itself via their own stem cells and do hearts have meaningful populations of stem cells?

 Sometimes what we scientists all know to be true turns out later on to be wrong and there are clear instances of this in the stem cell field.